agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/CONTRIBUTING.md

 ## Sprint Cadence

 * A sprint will take approximately 1-4 weeks to complete.
-* Members will improve the product backlog, prepare the sprint backload, and create new tasks for each sprint.
+* Members will improve the product backlog, prepare the sprint backlog, and create new tasks for each sprint.

 ## Daily Standups

 * Mon-Fri at 7:00 PM.
-They will last about 10-15 minutes.
+They will last about 5-10 minutes.
 * Members are expected to be present synchronously.
 * Members will not cover for other members who do not participate.
 * Members who do not make any progress on a task will be reported to the manager.